Tolerance interval: Definition

+Here, $X_0$ is a random variable from the same distribution $F_\theta$ but independent of the first $n$ variables.

+Notice $X_0$ is not involved in the definition of tolerance interval, which deals only with the first sample, of size n.

 Calculation

 One-sided normal tolerance intervals have an exact solution in terms of the sample mean and sample variance based on the noncentral t-distribution.

-Two-sided normal tolerance intervals can be obtained based on the noncentral chi-squared distribution.
+Two-sided normal tolerance intervals can be estimated using the chi-squared distribution.